Cotton Disease Loss Calculator

 • “Cotton viruses” beginning 2018.

-• “Alternaria leaf spot,” “Areolate mildew,” “Cercospora leaf spot,” “Stemphylium leaf spot,” “Target spot,” and “Other diseases” were added as distinct disease categories after 2021, replacing the “Leaf spots and others” disease category starting in 2022.
+• “Alternaria leaf spot,” “Areolate mildew,” “Cercospora leaf spot,” “Stemphylium leaf spot,” and “Target spot” were added as distinct disease categories after 2021.
+From 2022 onwards, the “Leaf spots and others” disease category no longer includes the aforementioned diseases.

 • Boll rots in 2022 in South Carolina includes hardlock on bottom bolls from multiple causes.